-In any case common sense should tell you that if you have a source of income that HMRC are not aware of (apart from tax exempt savings and ISA’s) then not declaring it, if later discovered, may be looked on as evasion.
+In any case, common sense should tell you that if you have a source of income that HMRC is not aware of (apart from tax-exempt savings and ISA’s) then not declaring it, if later discovered, may be looked on as evasion.

 On the basis that the property is held in your sole name, any net rental income is taxable on you.
 If however the property is owned jointly, any income arising will be split between you and your partner (usually this would be split 50:50) and taxed on you both individually.
 (Please see our article on who should own the property)

 Also on the basis that the rent received of £600 per month is gross (before deduction of allowable expenses).